polyfony-inc/polyfony/README.md

 ## No learning curve

-This *readme.md* file should be enough to get you started, however, you can also browse the `Private/Bundles/Demo/` bundle.
+This *readme.md* file should be enough to get you started, you can also browse the `Private/Bundles/Demo/` bundle.
+As the framework classes are static, everything is **always available, everywhere** thru simple and natural naming.
+There's no verbose namespace inclusions, no extensive functions parameters passing.

 *The code bellow assumes you are prefixing the `Polyfony` namespace before each call.*